Saudi Visa for US Citizens

 Saudi Work visa for US citizens

 Saudi employer applies with the Saudi Arabia Ministry of Labor for a Saudi employment visa, on the American worker’s behalf.
+The Saudi Arabia Ministry of Foreign Affairs (MOFA) will issue a visa authorization number.

 Sponsorship letter

-American applicant should be invited by a Saudi Arabian organization, certified by MOFA and the Saudi Chamber of Commerce.
+American applicants should be invited by a Saudi Arabian organization, certified by MOFA and the Saudi Chamber of Commerce.
+The sponsorship letter must indicate the American applicant’s name, position, block visa number, and date.

 Diploma